Osteoporosis / Bone Loss: Guidelines,

 After the approval of Fosamax in 1995 by the FDA, Merck & Co launched a marketing campaign to promote

-the preventative aspects of this drug for osteoporosis and osteopenia.
-Part of that campaign saw a more
+the preventive aspects of this drug for osteoporosis and osteopenia.
+Part of that campaign saw a more than

-than 10-fold increase in bone measuring devices, sponsored by the same drug manufacturers, to target
+10-fold increase in bone measuring devices, sponsored by the same drug manufacturers, to target healthy,

-healthy, middle-aged (and even younger) women, despite a lack of evidence that these machines or drugs
+middle-aged (and even younger) women, despite a lack of evidence that these machines or drugs actually

 In 1997, the U.S. Food & Drug Administration warned Merck to stop implying that all women develop osteo-